mcosovic/JuliaGrid.jl/docs/src/manual/badDataAnalysis.md

 nothing # hide
 ```

-We obtained the detection flag for bad data:
+The detection flag for bad data is:
 ```@repl ACSEWLS
 chi.detect
 nothing # hide